khulnasoft/integrations-core/azure_iot_edge/README.md

             }
             ```

-    - Save the Datadog Agent custom module.
+    - Save the Khulnasoft Agent custom module.

 4. Save and deploy changes to your device configuration.

 #### Log collection

-1. Collecting logs is disabled by default in the Datadog Agent, enable it by configuring your Datadog Agent custom module:
+1. Collecting logs is disabled by default in the Khulnasoft Agent, enable it by configuring your Khulnasoft Agent custom module:
     - Under "Environment Variables", set the `DD_LOGS_ENABLED` environment variable:

         ```yaml